ryanspletzer/ryanspletzer.github.io/_posts/2023-05-10-openai-enterprise-deployment-approaches.md

 ## Levels of Additional Control Offered by Azure OpenAI

-With the ChatGPT version at chat.openai.com, your interactions with the service can be used in an anonymized way to improve the service -- which is fine and dandy, until you realize that your organization's confidential and proprietary data is likely not something you want floating around the OpenAI ether.
+With the ChatGPT version at chat.openai.com, your interactions with the service can be used in an anonymized way to improve the service -- which is fine and dandy, until you realize that your particular organization's confidential and proprietary data is likely not something you want floating around the OpenAI ether.

-With Azure OpenAI your interactions are not used in this way, and you can further choose whether or not Microsoft is allowed to view prompts and completions, and many orgs with highly confidential data may want to opt out of this approach.
+With Azure OpenAI your interactions are not used in this way, and you can further choose whether or not Microsoft is allowed to view prompts and completions, and many orgs with highly confidential data will want to opt out of this to again retain a higher level of confidentiality.

 There are other examples like having control over what chat history you store, the ability to make the service available over a private network via an Azure VNet, and more.
 [This post](https://msandbu.org/openai-vs-azure-openai/)